ChrisZ-IT/Satisfactory-Server-k8s-deployment/README.md

   3. Replace local-storage class & nfs fstab mounts with the nfs storage class for my persistent storage.
   4. Setup chron job to restart the pod once a day to mirror the default behavior the server's service within the pod.
   5. Move server config file to a configMap/Secret volume.
 Maybe look at adding the server's password to this as well this is a manual step when you 'claim' your server when you add it to your server list in game.
+  6. Convert all this to a helm chart for even easier deployment.